erroronline1/caro/readme.md

 Displayed calendars do include weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then, to not being overlooked.

-Scheduling and its events are not part of the records per se as any action is supposed to have its own timed [record](#records).
+Scheduling and its events are not part of the records per se as any treatment measure is supposed to have its own timed [record](#records).

 Beside scheduling, the calendar can be used to document working hours of the staff.
 This is originally loosely connected with planning as far as vacations and other leaves can be entered, displayed and may affect scheduling events.
 While we're at it we can as well write the working hours up and summarize them.
 Displaying and exporting is permitted to the owning user, supervisor and defined authorized users only.
 Latter are allowed to contribute an entry for every user to inform units about sick leave.
 Editing is only permitted to the owning user for unclosed entries.
 Entries approval state can be set by supervisors of the respective unit and defined authorized users for full access only.